nils-n/meetings-reminder-system/README.md

 - Choose a name i.e. my-meetings and region (EU) then click on `Create App`
 - Connect with your forked repository on github
 - Switch to `Settings` Tab
+    - Under Config Vars
-    - Config Vars and add `PORT` with value `8000`
+        -  add `PORT` with value `8000`
-    -  `NOTE FOR LATER` add here more credentials when adding config vars
+        - add `CREDS` and copy the entire content of your `creds.json` into this variable.
+The CI terminal will use this information to manage access to your google sheet.
     - On `Buildpacks` choose in that order (the order matters)
         -  `heroku/python`
         -  `heroku/nodejs`